Gérard López: Sports

 As a huge sports fan, López got into car racing via Eric Lux and Gravity Sport Management.
 He also participated in long-distance races with Gravity Racing International's team.
-In 2009, he bought out the Formula 1 Lotus F1 Team, making Genii Capital the majority owner of the team.
+In 2009, he bought out the Formula 1 Renault F1 Team, making Genii Capital the majority owner of the team.
 While it possessed very few sponsors at the beginning, Microsoft, Unilever and Coca-Cola soon became team partners.

 With Kick Partners and Mangrove Sport Business Intelligence, López takes care of the public image and the transfers of football players.

 In October 2016, Lopez entered into exclusive talks with President Michel Seydoux for the acquisition of the Lille OSC football club, which he purchased and later sold.
 Lopez acquired Bordeaux in June 2021.

-In Portugal, he is the owner of Boavista FC since 2021, a nationally-renowned sports club from Porto.
+In Portugal, he is the owner of Boavista FC since 2021, a nationally renowned sports club from Porto.

+Under his ownership, both Girondins de Bordeaux and Boavista, as well as Royal Excel Mouscron in Belgium, have been relegated from the top division of their respective leagues into the 4th and 5th tiers of amateur football.

+In August 2025, a report in the Guardian newspaper described Lopez' stewardship as "Every time, be it in Belgium, Portugal or France, López had presented himself as the saviour who would turn round the fortunes of the clubs he acquired; every time, he failed and now he finds himself the ruler of an empire of dust."

 Political donations

 In August 2016, it was reported that López had given the British Conservative Party £400,000, in support of his friend Zac Goldsmith as a candidate in the mayoral election at the time.